Gertrude-M/Projects/README.md

 ### 📌 Sample Insight

-- Lung and breast cancers appeared among the most prevalent globally.
+- Colon and prostate cancers appeared among the most prevalent globally.
 - Higher cancer stages were associated with shorter survival durations.
 - Certain cancer types exhibited significantly higher treatment costs.
 - Male gender appeared to be the one most affected globally.